Jayson Gillham: Case to Trial

 In May 2025 the Federal Court rejected an action by the MSO and its chief operating officer, Guy Ross, to have Gillham's case dismissed without trial, arguing that Gillham's claim had no prospect of success under federal workplace laws.
 The case will now go to trial on 1 December 2025.

 Trial Postponed

 The Federal Court of Australia announced on 12 November 2025 a postponement of the Gillham vs MSO trial until 2026.
 The proceedings are now expected to run from one to three weeks after the orchestra announced plans to call at least 20 witnesses, including senior board members, executives and advisors.

+Trial Scheduled and Concluded

+The Federal Court of Australia announced the scheduling of Gillham vs MSO trial, commencing 18 May 2026.
+On 10 July 2026, the Federal Court under Justice Graeme Hill threw out Gillham's case against the MSO, finding he was not unfairly dismissed due to Gaza war comments.

 The Visitation and other performances

 In 2024 Gillham appeared with British playwright Tama Matheson in "The Visitation" - a play about the ghost of Beethoven making contact with a contemporary pianist.
 The ensuing conversations, interspersed with live music performed by Gillham, lead to an exploration of the meaning of life and the essence of art.
 This association led to several other plays, penned by Matheson, in which Gillham acted and performed.

+In August 2026, Gillham will perform in "Tchaikovsky: Child of Glass" with writer and actor Tama Matheson and the same tea that produced previous productions based on the lives of famous composers.